 Gold Chinese Panda Coins have undergone a handful of changes since the 1982 introduction of the series.
 In addition to featuring new images of the Giant Panda species on the reverse of the coin each year, the collection had the face values adjusted upward between 2000 and 2001.
 More significantly, in 2016 the Chinese Mint adopted weights in Grams instead for the series.

 All of the 2020 8 Gram Gold Chinese Pandas in this listing come to you in Brilliant Uncirculated condition.
-The coins in this weight in the series are housed individually inside of plastic flips.
+The coins in this weight in the series are unsealed products and are housed inside of plastic flips.

 On the obverse face of 2020 8 Gram Gold Chinese Pandas is the Hall of Prayer for Abundant Harvests.
 This is the largest and most important building in the Temple of Heaven Complex located in south-central Beijing.
 The complex was built for Taoists between 1406 and 1420.